-Basic Four Corporation, a subsidiary of Management Assistance Inc. (MAI) established in 1971, is one of the leaders in the small business computer field with about 6000 systems currently installed.
-The company has 64 field marketing offices (dealers and direct sales) throughout the United States, as well as affiliates and their distributors marketing Basic Four systems in more than 69 foreign locations.
-During fiscal 1978, worldwide sales of Basic Four systems and related peripheral equipment and supplies totaled \$119 million.
+Founded in 1971 as a subsidiary of Management Assistance Inc. (MAI), Basic Four Corporation is one of the leaders in the small business computer field with over 10,000 systems shipped to date.
+The company has 84 field marketing offices (dealers and direct sales) throughout the United States, as well as affiliates and their distributors marketing Basic Four systems in more than 69 foreign locations.

-Initially a systems house using Microdata CPU's, Basic Four began manufacturing its own CPU in September 1976, introducing it simultaneously with the then top-of-the-line System 700 business computer.
+Initially a systems house using Microdata CPUs, Basic Four began manufacturing its own CPU in September 1976, introducing it simultaneously with the then top-of-the-line System 700 business computer.
 In January 1977 the company expanded its manufacturing operations to include a video display terminal, and in September 1977 began manufacturing its own printer.